mctinker/Map-Tasker/README.md

 While not tested, I don't see why this shouldn't work on Windows or Linux.

 Change list:
+-	Version 1.2 Added -v and -h arguments to display the program version and help
+-	Version 1.2 launch browser to display results
 -	Version 1.1: Added list all Tasks not called by a Profile